 Beach Music is a style of music that incorporates rhythm and blues (R&B), pop, soul, and maybe even a little bit of rock and disco.
 Originating in the Carolinas, it is also known as Carolina Beach Music, Shag Music, or Beach & Shag.
 It is mostly associated with the official dance of North Carolina and South Carolina, the Carolina Shag, a style of swing dance.
 This genre of music and dance originated around 1946, experienced a transition in the 60s and 70s, and experienced a resurgence in the 1980s.
 Today, new, original beach music is still produced and enjoyed, particularly in the coastal regions of Southeastern U.S.

-On Saturday, September 14, the Colonial Beach Community Foundation will host the second annual Northern Neck Beach Music Festival, including shag dance lessons and a shag dance contest, in the Town of Colonial Beach, Virginia, on Town Hill.
+Colonial Beach Community Foundation will host the annual Northern Neck Beach Music Festival, including shag dance lessons and a shag dance contest, in the Town of Colonial Beach, Virginia, on Town Hill.